Minneapolis braces for more violence over death in custody

-MINNEAPOLIS (AP) — A wounded Minneapolis braced for more violence Thursday, a day after rioting over the death of a handcuffed black man in police custody reduced parts of one neighborhood to a smoking shambles, with burned buildings, looted stores and angry graffiti demanding justice.
+MINNEAPOLIS (AP) — Minnesota Gov. Tim Walz called in the National Guard as a wounded Minneapolis braced for more violence Thursday, one day after rioting over the death of a handcuffed black man in police custody reduced parts of one neighborhood to a smoking shambles, with burned buildings, looted stores and angry graffiti demanding justice.

-Fears deepened after a destructive night focused on the death of Floyd, who was seen on video gasping for breath during an arrest on Monday in which an officer kneeled on his neck for almost eight minutes.
-In the footage recorded by a bystander, Floyd can be heard pleading that he can’t breathe until he slowly stops talking and moving.
+“It is time to rebuild.
+Rebuild the city, rebuild our justice system, and rebuild the relationship between law enforcement and those they’re charged to protect.
+George Floyd’s death should lead to justice and systemic change, not more death and destruction,” Walz said.

-By Thursday morning, smoke rose from smoldering buildings in the city’s Longfellow neighborhood, scene of the worst violence.
+By Thursday morning in Minneapolis, smoke rose from smoldering buildings in the Longfellow neighborhood, scene of the worst violence.
 In a strip mall across the street from the police’s 3rd Precinct station, the focus of the previous night’s protests, the windows in nearly every business had been smashed, from the large Target department store at one end to the Planet Fitness gym at the other.
 Only the 24-hour laundromat appeared to have escaped unscathed.

 “WHY US?” demanded a large expanse of red graffiti scrawled on the wall of the Target.
 A Wendy’s restaurant across the street was charred almost beyond recognition.